leeluolee/stateman/README.md

 stateman: A tiny foundation that providing nested state-based routing for complex web application.

-stateman is highly inspired by [ui-router](https://github.com/angular-ui/ui-router) for angular, you can find many features similiar with it.
+stateman is highly inspired by [ui-router](https://github.com/angular-ui/ui-router) , you can find many features similiar with it.

 But stateman is a __standalone library__ with extremely tiny codebase(10kb minified). feel free to integrated it with whatever framework you like!